NASP Exposure Project (NASP-EP)

 Going "back to school" can mean going WAY back to your old high school and college to present on the rewarding work in the field of school psychology!

-Building upon previous recruitment efforts, NASP’s African American subcommittee of the Multicultural Affairs Committee has officially launched the Exposure Project (#NASPEP) to expose high school students and undergraduates, especially those of diverse backgrounds, to school psychology.
+The NASP African American subcommittee of the Multicultural Affairs Committee invites you to participate in the Exposure Project (#NASPEP) to expose high school students and undergraduates, especially those of diverse backgrounds, to school psychology as a career.

-As a school psychology graduate student, faculty member, or practitioner, please consider presenting to high school students and undergraduates in your area to expose them to the field.
+If you are a school psychology graduate student, faculty member, or practitioner, please consider presenting to high school students and undergraduates in your area to expose them to the field.
+Together, our grassroots effort contributes to reducing shortages in school psychology by attracting culturally, linguistically diverse students into school psychology graduate programs.

-All materials have been prepared for you, are adaptable, and are available via Dropbox.
+All materials for your presentation have been prepared for you.
+These materials are adaptable and available via Dropbox.

-If you have questions or concerns, feel free to contact Dr. Charles Barrett, Cochair, African American Subcommittee at email@example.com.
+If you have questions or concerns, please contact Dr. Charles Barrett, Cochair, African American Subcommittee at firstname.lastname@example.org.

 Access resources to use with high school and undergraduate students to promote the profession, including PowerPoint presentations and an infographic, available in English and Spanish.